EVATool/fae-architecture-log/_decisions/location-for-events.md

 ## Resolution Details

 Due to the change in the project structure a different approach for events is needed.
-The module global will be a package within the application.
-All domains have to store the events in this package.
+The package global will be a package within the application.
+All domains have to store the events in the subpackage 'event'.

 The resolution is described in the [wiki](https://github.com/EVATool/evatool-backend/wiki/eventlocation).